 Now we can start looking at long term healing and relief.

 Apple Cider vinegar.

 This is one of my own formulas.
-I don’t consider a it long term cure so much as a way to help with relief for now.
-Whether it’s cramps from IBS, a child’s upset tummy or a bout of nausea, I find this formula does provide some relief fast.
-Essential oils are powerful tools and I’m always researching them more.
-I usually use them externally, like this oil mixed with a carrier such as coconut at concentration of about 5%.
-Many people take oils internally and I’m not saying that’s bad, but essential oils are strong and taking things into the stomach when it’s at it’s worst may not always be the best idea.
+I don’t consider it a long-term cure so much as a way to help with relief for now.
+Whether it’s cramped from IBS, a child’s upset tummy, or a bout of nausea, I find this formula does provide some relief fast.
+Essential oils are powerful tools and I’m always researching them.
+I usually use them externally, like this oil mixed with a carrier such as a coconut at a concentration of about 5%.
+Many people take oils internally and I’m not saying that’s bad, but essential oils are strong, and taking things into the stomach when it’s at it’s worst may not always be the best idea.
 This is a combination of herbs that smells and feels good and is targeted to soak in and ease the pain in the abdominal area.